Do you have a question that isn’t answered below? Contact Us and we’ll answer it!

 In 2011, LL Cool J gave an acceptance speech at the BET Awards for winning the “I Am Hip Hop Award”, a speech that was all in rhyme, written on his phone on the way to the event.
 That’s an Event Rap, a classic example of occasional verse composed for the event and performed at the event.

 In 2015, the Wu Tang Clan sold their album Once Upon a Time in Shaolin at auction, having produced only a single copy of the record in a process “inspired by musical patronage in the renaissance”.
 Similarly, several of the services offered here are offered exclusively to clients, especially if they cover proprietary information or reference discussions governed by the Chatham House Rule.
-Many Event Rap performance videos end up being circulated internally among the client’s employees with no public release.
+Many Event Rap performance videos end up being circulated internally among the client’s employees or friends with no public release.

 Know of any other examples of Event Rap in the mainstream?
 Please contact us and share them!